SyneRBI/SIRF/doc/UserGuide.md

 | | | ignore_segment | "true" |
 | | | verbose | "true" |

-Inserts the collected data into a buffer more suitable for recon processing.
+Inserts the collected data into a buffer more suitable for the reconstruction processing.

 #### SimpleReconGadget